Fuma1322/ClicinEase/README.md

 As a user, I want to receive notifications and reminders on ClinicEase.
 - Receive email reminders for upcoming appointments.
-- Receive SMS notifications for appointment confirmations and reminders.

 ### Administrative Functions